-Osteoporosis is a disease of bones that can affect the life.
+Osteoporosis is a disease of the bones that can affect life.
 Millions of women around the world already are suffering from or are at risk of osteoporosis.
 This disease can cause severe pain and discomfort in the whole body.

 Bones: Bones are made up of collagen protein, calcium, and minerals.
 The inner structure of the bone is made up of the mesh of trabecular bones that look like the honeycomb.
-Bones cells keep on changing throughout the life where the old and torn out cells called osteoclasts are replaced by osteoblasts or the new bone cells.
+Bone cells keep on changing throughout the life where the old and worn out cells called osteoclasts are replaced by osteoblasts or the new bone cells.
 In childhood, the complete renewal of the skeleton takes places in two years while as we age the process slows down to as low as ten years.

-Bones affected due to osteoporosis:
+Bones affected due to Osteoporosis:

 Some common signs of osteoporosis are:

 - Back pain

 Also Read: How to Deal with Stress in a Scientific Manner

 There are some risk factors that can control your chances of getting osteoporosis.
 Some of these factors can be controlled while others cannot be controlled: